 Initial practical examinations of all applicants are conducted by a Task Force member after the satisfactory passing of the written exam following the training.
-Recertification practical exams are generally given at the applicants place of employment during August 1 to October 31 of each year, as provided in OAR 875-020-0035:
+Recertification practical exams are generally given at the applicant's place of employment during August 1 to October 31 of each year, which shall include but not be limited to the certification standards for technicians provided for in OAR 875-020-0035.

-(1) A person who has passed the written exam may euthanize animals under the direct supervision of an Oregon licensed veterinarian or CET until such time as the practical exam and certification is conducted by a Task Force member.
+(1) A person who has passed the written exam may euthanize animals under the direct supervision of an Oregon licensed veterinarian or C.E.T. until such time as the practical exam and certification is conducted by a Task Force member.

-(2) A person who has not passed or taken the written exam or the practical exam may euthanize animals only under the direct supervision of an Oregon licensed veterinarian or CET until the next regularly scheduled training session.
+(2) A person who has not passed or taken the written exam or the practical exam may euthanize animals only under the direct supervision of an Oregon licensed veterinarian or C.E.T. until the next regularly scheduled training session.